Business Activity Monitoring (BAM) with Complex Business Event Processing (BEP/CEP)

 Event Handling

-RME-RETE engine evaluates rules and responds by generating events to event handlers.
+RME-EP engine evaluates rules and responds by generating events to event handlers.
 For example, when there is a violation of regulations, users may write rules that inform to relevant business managers.
 Event handlers are normally user provided functions.
 They may include;

 • Send email messages.